 Again, please do not copy and paste this into your message board or blog, or I will hand-deliver you some of the salmon rotting on the kitchen counter in the house.
 Feel free, of course, to link, using the handy tools at the end of the story.
 Thanks!

-Inside the Big Brother house
+Into the Big Brother house via the storage room

 - After touring the back yard, control room, and camera cross, we entered the house through the storage room, which has signs by the produce telling houseguests they’re responsible for refrigerating anything that needs refrigeration.
 It smells like the produce section of a grocery store.